leegee/learning-oe/README.md

 ## To Do

 * Fit to screen
-* Shrink headers during lessons
-* Fit OE buttons on narrow screen
-* Hide 'next' until option selected in one of the screens
 * Create components that can use data from other components.
 Eg: a component to create a `VocabMatch` card from all the `answer` fields of a multiple-choice card.

 ## NB